 - To Make Ahead.
 To prepare your cinnamon rolls ahead of time, you can toast the pecans up to 3 days in advance, and make the glaze 1 day in advance and store in the refrigerator.
 Drizzle the glaze and top with pecans just before serving.
 You can also refrigerate the unsliced log for up to 1 day.

 - Puff Pastry Cinnamon Rolls with Cream Cheese.
-Swap the simple icing in this recipe for the cream cheese glaze used on this Skillet Red Velvet Pancake.
+Swap the simple icing in this recipe for a cream cheese glaze.

 - Puff Pastry Cinnamon Twists.
 Prepare your cinnamon and sugar mixture as directed.
 Unfold your puff pastry between pieces of parchment paper, and chill dough for 5 minutes.
 Use a sharp knife to cut each sheet of dough crosswise into 1-inch strips.
 Move half of your strips to the refrigerator.
 Brush each strip with water, then dredge them through the sugar mixture.
 Twist each strip of dough from the middle to the ends, and transfer to the baking sheet.
 Repeat with all remaining dough, then freeze for about 10 minutes.
 Bake as directed.
 Once they’re golden brown, remove, and use tongs to lay each one end of each twist on the edge of the baking sheet.
 Let cool.